 How can we improve healthcare data governance and access?

-KDP, a data management and governance platform, empowers SAIC’s data practitioners to use any data available — regardless of location or complexity — without compromising privacy.
+Koverse, a data management and governance platform, empowers SAIC’s data practitioners to use any data available — regardless of location or complexity — without compromising privacy.
 This fuels SAIC Tenjin to rapidly deploy operational artificial intelligence (AI) solutions to mine the data for insights that inform care as well as medical breakthroughs.

-KDP is unlike any other data management tool because of a few things, with the biggest being how it secures data so that users can access what they need without being able to see what they have no right or need to see.
+Koverse is unlike any other data management tool because of a few things, with the biggest being how it secures data so that users can access what they need without being able to see what they have no right or need to see.
 It collects data from all levels of privacy access and makes the most data available to the most people.
-KDP provides the security, speed and scale healthcare researchers and policymakers need to define and verify access-control policies, rapidly search data indexes and bulk-process data inputs.
+Koverse provides the security, speed and scale healthcare researchers and policymakers need to define and verify access-control policies, rapidly search data indexes and bulk-process data inputs.